Before you start treatment

 However your skin reacts, we encourage you to be patient with the healing process.
 If any of the reactions discussed below persist or become severe, you should seek advice from your doctor.

-Your therapist will discuss potential side-effects and skin reactions with you during your consultation.
+Your clinician will discuss potential side-effects and skin reactions with you during your consultation.
 You should follow the directions contained in the after-care instruction card provided to you by PEACH CLINICS.
-Always report any skin reaction to the treatment to your therapist on your next visit, or feel free to call or email us at anytime with your questions or concerns.
+Always report any skin reaction to the treatment to your clinician on your next visit, or feel free to call or email us at anytime with your questions or concerns.

 Redness and swelling